minhhoit/yacms/docs/multi-lingual-sites.rst

     translator.register(BlogCategory, TranslatedBlogCategory)

-You don't add translatable fields in your model beside those already defined inside Mezzanine's models.
-You need to extend from :mod:`mezzanine.core.translation` classes, so django-modeltranslation is aware of the abstract fields it will have to manage.
+You don't add translatable fields in your model beside those already defined inside Yacms's models.
+You need to extend from :mod:`Yacms.core.translation` classes, so django-modeltranslation is aware of the abstract fields it will have to manage.

 After that, you can ``manage.py createdb`` for a new project or